-Pericardiocentesis is a procedure to remove fluid that has built up in the sac around the heart.
-The fluid is drained with a needle and flexible tube (catheter).
+Pericardiocentesis is a procedure to remove fluid that has built up in the sac around the heart (pericardium).
+The fluid is drained with a needle and a thin, flexible tube (catheter).

 What to tell your healthcare provider

 Tell your healthcare provider about all the medicines you take.
 This includes over-the-counter medicines such as ibuprofen.
-It also includes vitamins, herbs, and other supplements.
+It also includes vitamins, herbs, and other supplements, and any recreational drug use.

 Tests before your procedure